hsgarn/foosOBS/README.md

+NOTE: FoosOBS is no longer an active project.
+Try FoosOBSPlus (https://github.com/hsgarn/foosobsplus).

 # foosOBS
 FoosOBS is a flexible foosball score keeper program compatible with OBS Studio and also plays well with Elagto's Stream Deck products.